v4r-tuwien/gdrnet_pipeline/README.md

 ## Configurations
 ### Config-Files
-The params for camera, model paths and topics are in config/params.yaml Change this according to your project
+The params for camera intrinsics and rgb/depth-topics are in config/params.yaml Change this according to your project

 ```